primaryodors/primarydock/SCRIPTING.md

 The `IF` command evaluates a conditional expression and, if true, executes another command.
 Currently, only simple A = B type expressions are supported, i.e. straightforward comparison of two values, where either value can be a single variable or a single constant; such expressions as
-A = B + 1 do not yet work, nor do logical operators like AND, OR, and NOT.
+A = B + 1 do not yet work.

+`AND` and `OR` are supported, however parentheses are not, and while an unlimited number of `AND`s and/or `OR`s can be chained together, their evaluation will be entirely sequential and the chain will evaluate false as soon as any chain of `OR`ed expressions all evaluate false.
+Note that any `ELSE` after such a statement will execute no matter which part of the chain evaluated to false.

 The operators available for `IF` are `=` `!=` `>` `<` `>=` `<=`.
 Note that `=` means comparison, not assignment.

-If the optional `ELSE` subcommand is provided, it occurs on the next line. `ELSE` without `IF`, or `ELSE` separated from its `IF` even if only by a blank line or a comment, will cause an error.
+If the optional `ELSE` subcommand is provided, it occurs on the next line. `ELSE` without `IF`, or `ELSE` separated from its `IF` even if only by a blank line or a comment, will silently fail to execute so please be careful.

-There is no limitation to which commands can be paired with `IF` or `ELSE`.
+There is no limitation to which commands can be paired with `IF` or `ELSE` (keeping in mind that `ELSE` is not itself a command).
+It is possible to write a series of `ELSE IF`s, or to combine `IF`s, e.g. `IF &var1 > 0 IF &var1 < &var2 GOTO label`, in fact the `AND` keyword is implemented in exactly this way by transparently replacing `AND` with `IF` behind the scenes.

 When using `IF` with `GOTO`, it is possible to create loops as seen in the last example above.